EastonWang/SJTUCAT/README.md

 SJTUCAT
 =======

+This project has been transferred to https://github.com/SJTUCat/Feedy.
+Welcome to visit.

 Chrome extensions for students in Shanghai Jiao Tong Univ.
 We want to make life here funny, convenient and meaningful.